DisnakeDev/disnake/docs/api.rst

 .. class:: AutoModEventType

-    Represents the event type of an auto moderation rule.
+    Represents the type of event/context an auto moderation rule will be checked in.

     .. versionadded:: 2.6

     .. attribute:: message_send

-        The rule will apply to messages sent in the guild.
+        The rule will apply when a member sends or edits a message in the guild.

 .. class:: AutoModTriggerType

-    Represents the trigger type of an auto moderation rule.
+    Represents the type of content that can trigger an auto moderation rule.

     .. versionadded:: 2.6